Shanto’s Bakery stands out in the San Gabriel foothills.

 They top thin, crispy lahmajuoun with smoky roasted eggplant for an additional $0.99, which contributed a smoky element.
-Shanto’s Bakery provides two nice touches with their lahmajounes: chopped parsley and a squeeze of lemon, which both enlighten the flatbread.
+Shanto’s Bakery provides two enlightening touches to their lahmajounes: chopped parsley and a lemon squeeze.

 Falafel ($4.99) turned out to be a multi-faceted, folded over sandwich filled with a layer of ground, baked garbanzo beans, tart pickle spears, creamy tahini, firm tomato slices and crispy, blistered bread.
 Baked falafel might take a little getting used to, since it lacks crisp crunch, but it was a pretty good sandwich, especially with the house-made bread.